 I made this training video because most companies don't believe in a technique that is this simple without actually seeing how it works.
 Video does this job well.

-Full-day course on rapid iterative design and paper prototyping at the annual Usability Week conference.
+Full-day course on Agile wireframing and paper prototyping at the annual Usability Week conference.
 (A small number of conference cities feature a 3-day camp on Usability in Practice or a one-day course on User Testing.)

 Carolyn Snyder: Paper Prototyping: The Fast and Easy Way to Design and Refine User Interfaces.
 Even though it is from 2003, the methods don't change much, so I still recommend this book.
 See Amazon.com's book page or Amazon.co.uk's book page for more info.